 Let me anticipate your question: How could a two-year school with a one-year program possibly come to within four points of mighty Miami?
 Was it just a different era back then and scores like 6-2 were common?
 Actually—no. The scoring was similar to our modern scoring.
 So, there are other reasons.
 Yes, they sound a bit shady but at least they explain things.

 Not everyone at the school was surprised that the team played as well as it did.
 Dr. Rufus Tonelson was a student at the school in 1932 and he said that even though Norfolk Division was a two-year school and its team was new, many of its players had sketchy backgrounds and little interest in education.

 Norfolk Division grew into a four-year university and three decades after the 1932 Orange Bowl, the Norfolk administration announced its sovereignty, a new name, and its rights to all-things Norfolk dating back to the campus’ inception in 1930.

 Even today, the Miami University website claims that the Hurricanes played William and Mary but of course, neither William nor Mary showed up.
 If we wanted to correct the Hurricane website, how exactly would we do so since Norfolk Division no longer exists and the Old Dominion University didn’t appear until 1962?

 My suggestion: since the ODU emblem states it was formed on the Norfolk campus in 1930, it inherits all of Norfolk Division’s history, including the saga of its impostor team that played in the Orange Bowl on December 24, 1932.

 The South was on edge because Clyde Barrow had been paroled in Texas and had rejoined Bonnie to continue their lives of robbery and violence through the South that would eventually end in a police ambush in Louisiana.
-Bonnie was still wearing the ring of another man she had married eight years before.
-She had just turned 23.
+Bonnie was still wearing the ring of another man she had married eight years before when she was 15.